Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Conductivities, viscosities, and cross-transport coefficients

 The description of the charge flux is analogous, and starts from the expression that relates the microscopic electronic distribution to the macroscopic charge flux,

-In total analogy to Eq.~(\ref{eq:energy_flux}), the first line is the usual expression for the charge flux \cite{landau1981kinetics,fiorentini2016,ponce2020}, which can be intuitively resolved in terms of $\mathrm{f}_{\km}$ electrons that propagate with velocity ${v}^i_{\qs}$ and carry charge $-e$.
-The second line is the total charge flux written in the relaxon formalism, relying on Eq.~(\ref{eq:charge_eigenvector_main}) and the deviation from equilibrium~(\ref{eq:deviation_expansion_m}).
-Expanding $\spert{}{\kmqs}$ as in \cref{eq:deviation_expansion_m}, even contributions vanish by parity, and the $\zup$ component vanishes because phonons are charge neutral.
-Therefore, the total charge current receives contributions from an electron-momentum current (originating from $\zue$ and proportional to $\ue$) and a diffusive current (originating from $\spert{\delta,O}{\kmqs}$ and proportional to $\Nabla T$ and $\Nabla \V$).
-The expression for the coefficient $\psi^{ji}$ appearing in Eq.~\ref{eq:charge_flux} can be readily computed contracting Eq.~(\ref{eq:deviation_expansion_m}) and Eq.~(\ref{eq:charge_eigenvector_main}), and is reported in Tab.~\ref{tab:table_VTE}; the determination of the electrical conductivity $\tilde\sigma^{ij}$ and Seebeck coefficient $\tilde S$ will be discussed later in Sec.~\ref{sub:conductivities_from_odd_relaxons_and_viscosities_from_even_relaxons}.
+The first line of this equation is the usual expression for the charge flux \cite{landau1981kinetics,fiorentini2016,ponce2020}, which can be intuitively understood in terms of $\mathrm{f}_{\km}$ electrons that propagate with velocity ${v}^i_{\km}$ and carry charge $-e$.
+The second line is the total charge flux written in the relaxon formalism, which follows directly from \cref{eq:charge_eigenvector}.
+Furthermore, we understand the form of the third line by expanding $\spert{}{\kmqs}$ as in \cref{eq:deviation_expansion}, and noting that even contributions vanish by parity, while the three contributions from $\normalket{\rm p}{i}$ vanish because phonons are charge neutral.
+Therefore, the total charge current receives contributions from an electronic momentum current (originating from $\normalket{\rm e}{i}$ and proportional to $u_{\rm e}^i$) and a diffusion-damped current (originating from $\spert{\delta,O}{\kmqs}$ and proportional to $\Nabla T$ and $\Nabla \V$).
+The expression for the coefficient $\psi^i_j$ can be computed by contracting \cref{eq:deviation_expansion,eq:charge_eigenvector}, and is reported in \cref{tab:table_VTE}.
+The diffusion-damped electrical conductivity $\sigma_D^{ij}$ and Seebeck coefficient $S_D$ will be discussed later in \cref{sub:conductivities_from_odd_relaxons_and_viscosities_from_even_relaxons}.